britus/DRFXBuilder/README.md

 - QT framework and its dependencies.

 ```
+# Type a script or drag a script file from your workspace to insert its path.
 # This scriptlet is only for Xcode custom build script in Build Phase
 if [ "x${BUILT_PRODUCTS_DIR}" == "x" ] ; then
     echo "Paste the script into Xcode Build Phase - custom build script, or"